 A "census" implies that each individual is enumerated separately and that characteristics of each person in the total population, or in a representative sample of the total population, are separately recorded.
 Only by this procedure can the data on the various characteristics of an individual (e.g., age, literacy, occupation) be cross-classified.
-A procedure of "group enumeration" is not a census in the strict sense of the term because the recording of aggregated or summarised information on the characteristics.
+A procedure of "group enumeration" is not a census in the strict sense of the term because the recording of aggregated or summarised information on the characteristics of a group of persons usually precludes the cross-tabulation of data on several characteristics.
 Even though a well-designed "group enumeration" can produce cross-classifications of certain individual characteristics, such as sex and age, the possibilities in this respect are so limited that the procedure is not recommended for general use, particularly since it tends to result in under-enumeration of the population.
 Individual enumeration does not preclude the use of sampling techniques for obtaining data on specified characteristics, provided that the sample design is consistent with the size of the areas for which the data are to be tabulated and the degree of detail in the cross-tabulations to be made.